NetOfficeFw/Docs/app/tutorials/tutorial08_en_cs.md

 This example shows you how to check if API is available in current Microsoft Office application.

-See chapter8 in technical documentation for further info.
+See chapter8 in technical documentation for more information.

 ```csharp